 Similar to regular bikes, electric bikes also have various speeds.
 You want to have a minimum of four electric assistance levels/speeds for a city electric bike, including a zero speed where electric assistance is turned off.
 If your city is not too hilly, this would usually be more than enough.

-How to use gears on an electric bike?
-Learn more in this post.
+Read also: How to use gears on an electric bike?
+Learn more in this article.